jamesondh/defidle/docs/generation-algorithm.md

     minTvlRatio?: number  // e.g., 0.5 means distractor TVL must be <50% or >200% of correct
   }
   avoid?: Set<string>  // IDs to exclude

-}
+  // Rank-based constraints for quality distractors maxTvlRank?: number    // Only top N protocols (e.g., 150) to ensure recognizable distractors preferNearRank?: number // Prefer protocols near this rank for more plausible wrong answers }

 function pickEntityDistractors(